-Reporting and Investigating Allegations of Sexual Harassment Any student who feels that they are being or have been sexually harassed on school grounds or at a school-sponsored or school-related activity by another student, an employee, or a third party or who have witnessed sexual harassment is strongly encouraged to report the incident to their teacher, the principal, or any other available school employee.
-An employee who receives a report or observes an incident of sexual harassment will notify the principal or the District compliance officer within one school day.
-The employee will take these actions, whether or not the alleged victim files a complaint.
-Once notified, the principal or compliance officer will take the steps to investigate and address the allegation.
-Any complaint alleging sexual harassment will be investigated and resolved through the Uniform Complaint Procedures, as described in this section.
+Reporting and Investigating Allegations of Sexual Harassment Students who feel that they are being or have been sexually harassed on school grounds or at a school-sponsored or school-related activity by another student, an employee, or a third party or who have experienced off-campus sexual harassment that has a continuing effect on campus are strongly encouraged to report the incident to their teacher, the principal, the District's Title IX Coordinator, or any other available school employee.
+Any employee who receives a report or observes an incident of sexual harassment must notify the Title IX Coordinator within one school day.
+The report must be made whether the alleged victim files a formal complaint or requests confidentiality.